Thomas Bartlett Whitaker

 Thomas Bartlett Whitaker (born December 31, 1979) is an American convicted under the Texas law of parties of murdering two family members as a 23-year-old.
-Whitaker was convicted and sentenced to death in March 2007 for the December 10, 2003 murders of his mother and 19-year-old brother.
+Whitaker was convicted and sentenced to death in March 2007 for the December 10, 2003, murders of his mother and 19-year-old brother.
 He spent years on death row at the Polunsky Unit near Livingston, Texas, before the commutation of his death sentence.

-Whitaker's father, who Whitaker had also attempted to have murdered, had pleaded with Governor Greg Abbott for the commutation of Whitaker's sentence, stating that by executing his son, the state was simply making him a victim once again.
-On February 22, 2018, about 40 minutes before his scheduled 6:00 p.m. execution, Whitaker had his death sentence commuted to life imprisonment without the possibility of parole by Abbott, the first such commutation by Abbott and the first in the state since 2007, in which Governor Rick Perry commuted Kenneth Foster's death sentence.
+Whitaker's father, whom Whitaker had also attempted to have murdered, had pleaded with Governor Greg Abbott for the commutation of Whitaker's sentence, stating that by executing his son, the state was simply making him a victim once again.
+On February 22, 2018, about 40 minutes before his scheduled 6:00 pm execution, Whitaker had his death sentence commuted to life imprisonment without the possibility of parole by Abbott, the first such commutation by Abbott and the first in the state since 2007, in which Governor Rick Perry commuted Kenneth Foster's death sentence.
 As of September 2021, Whitaker is incarcerated at the McConnell Unit near Beeville, Texas.

 Early life and education

 Thomas Bartlett "Bart" Whitaker was born on December31, 1979, to father Kent, the comptroller of a construction company, and mother Patricia (Trish), an elementary school teacher.

-Whitaker attended Clements High School where in 1997 as a 17-year-old he received a criminal conviction for a series of seven burglaries that he had "meticulous[ly]" planned, leading other young friends in the spree.
+Whitaker attended Clements High School, where in 1997 as a 17-year-old, he received a criminal conviction for a series of seven burglaries that he had "meticulous[ly]" planned, leading other young friends in the spree.
 In that same time frame, Whitaker's parents had bought him several luxury vehicles.
 Whitaker began attending Baylor University in 2001, transferring from there to Sam Houston State University (SHSU), where he was thought by his parents to be in attendance in late 2003, and from which he was expected to graduate.
 He had lied to his parents about his continued status in college; varying reports had him dropping out of SHSU months before, or being present there as a freshman on academic probation.
 His parents funded his academic pursuits.
 In addition, they purchased a lakeside townhouse in Willis, Texas, for his use, and a $4,000 Rolex watch was given to him as a college graduation present hours before the murders.